gauravsachan81/udacity-fsnd-capstone-castingagency/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension to handle cross origin requests from our frontend server.

+- [Gunicorn](https://gunicorn.org/) The Gunicorn "Green Unicorn" is a Python Web Server Gateway Interface HTTP server.
+It is a pre-fork worker model, ported from Ruby's Unicorn project.

 ## Running the server

 From within the directory first ensure you are working using your created virtual environment.